lelumthikshana/cricketbot/README.md

 [![Deploy with Heroku](https://www.herokucdn.com/deploy/button.svg "Deploy with Heroku")](https://heroku.com/deploy?template=https://github.com/TheWhatsBot/WhatsBot "Deploy with Heroku")<br>
 other deployment setup will be issued soon. stay tuned

-read the [manual](https://github.com/lelumthikshana/Ranger-bot-wiki).Do what is say!
+read the [manual](https://github.com/TheWhatsBot/WhatsBot/wiki/Deploy-with-Heroku) from BASE VERSION (WAHTSBOT).
+Do what it say!

 ### Commands :